 By examining past data, traders are sometimes able to identify highs and lows, so that they can buy and sell at the best times to make the most amount of profit.

 Technical analysis is applicable to both the stock and forex market (as well as other markets), however, it is primarily used by forex traders.
 Those who are interested in mathematics, data science, and pattern recognition may also find interest in technical analysis.

 On the other hand, you also have fundamental analysis.
-This is generally performed on businesses and takes a holistic approach in determining the value of a security.
+This is generally performed on businesses and takes a holistic approach to determining the value of security.